 By getting into early music, she found the right combination of technical skill and critical knowledge she was aiming to combine.
 This is what took her to move to Europe and continue her harpsichord studies with Prof. Robert Hill in Freiburg, Germany, and Andrea Marcon at the Schola Cantorum Basiliensis, Switzerland.

 It was in Basel where Catalina found a place to discover things beyond the classification of herself: a harpsichord performer.
 She encountered Iranian Percussion, and enchanted by the richness of its sounds started to study with the Iranian Master Madjid Khaladj and other percussionists.
 She taught herself organ.
-At the same time she attended theory classes with Crawford Young at the Medieval Department of the Schola Cantorum Basiliensis, and fascinated by the tuning systems, history and constellation of sounds of medieval music, decided to study with Corina Marti and becoming the 1st "Master in Medieval Keyboards".
+At the same time she attended theory classes with Crawford Young at the Medieval Department of the Schola Cantorum Basiliensis, and fascinated by the tuning systems, history and constellation of sounds of medieval music, started a new chapter as the world's first "Master in Medieval Keyboards".

 This wide view on music, sound and history has taken Catalina Vicens to create Servir Antico, with whom she wants to express her artistic creativity, skill and vision, and share the experience with esteemed and respected colleagues as well as with the audience.